fschuhi/digital-garden-rob-burbea-publish/Retreats.md

 You find a short bio of Rob [[Rob Burbea|here]].

-The [[Rob Burbea Transcription Project]] has transcribed the talks from the recordings on [[Using Dharma Seed|using Dharma Seed]].
+The [[Rob Burbea Transcription Project]] has transcribed the talks from the recordings on [[Using Dharma Seed|Dharma Seed]].
 The transcript PDFs are translated to web pages in this Digital Garden and amended with keywords, crossreferences, summaries, quotes, notes and further information derived from the talks.

-There is an [[Introduction]] to this Digital Garden, which also links to pages which show [[How to browse the Digital Garden|how to browse the Digital Garden]].
+There is an [[Introduction]] to this Digital Garden and also **help pages** which show [[How to browse the Digital Garden|how to browse the Digital Garden]].

 If you have been here before you might want to check out the [[Changelog]] for new content and features.